 GR3.1.
 Abuse of ponies is not permitted at any time anywhere on the showground where a competition is held.
-The referee can eliminate a rider, pair or team from a race or from the competition or can refer the matter to the Ground Jury or disciplinary committee at his/her discretion if they are deemed to have abused a pony or allowed any other person to abuse a pony.
+The referee may yellow/red card the rider, or eliminate the rider, pair or team from a race; may also refer the matter to the Ground Jury or disciplinary committee at his/her discretion if they are deemed to have abused a pony or allowed any other person to abuse a pony.